Sunday, January 4, 2026

 7122 Perkins Rd, Baton Rouge, LA

-Want to improve your casting before that next big trip?
-Join RSFF Casting Chair, Felipe Martinez, for this month’s RSFF Casting Clinic at Perkins Road Community Park.
-The clinic begins Saturday, October 11th at 9:00am and is a great opportunity to learn some basics or bring you casting game to the next level.
+Interested in improving your casting before that next big trip?
+Join the RSFF gang for this month’s RSFF Casting Clinic at Perkins Road Community Park led by RSFF Casting Chair, Felipe Martinez.
+The clinic begins Saturday, January 10th at 9:00 AM and is a great opportunity to learn some basics or bring you casting game to the next level.

 With easy access to the Perkins Road Park pond and nearby Dawson Creek, you’ll even have the opportunity to wet a line once you have your casting stroke down!